frizensami/primergen/README.md

 ## TODOs
-- TODO: store primers found over time / iterations as a graph
+- DONE: store primers found over time / iterations as a graph
-- TODO: Re-run with further edit distance
+- DONE: Re-run with further edit distance
   - With fixed time, no clear result difference.
 10/9/9/10 primers random/gc/freq/noreroll.
 More PPI for last two but the advantage is not clear yet (4/7/9/8) * 10^-5.
 - TODO: MOST IMPT Implement the network graph node-and-neighbour removal algorithm
   - MOST IMPT See if we can improve that by not just randomly removing nodes  (centrality etc)